hyperledger-cacti/cacti/weaver/core/identity-management/iin-agent/README.md

   make build-local
   ```

-To build using existing Weaver Github packages, run the the following:
+To build using existing Weaver Github packages, run the following:
 ```bash
 make build
 ```